BDALab/multilingual_speech_analysis/readme.md

 ### Prepare the data

 Create two csv files, `data/labels.csv` and `data/features.csv` delimited with `;`.
-Each of the files must contain one recording per row.
-The first column in each file must be a unique recording ID.
+Each of the files must contain one subject per row.
+The first column in each file must be a unique subject ID.
 Both files must be sorted the same way.

 Structure of `data/labels.csv`: